 Especially selling new products, there is a lot of variability that can hurt your business if you’re not adequately prepared to manage it.
 Having a local manufacturer gives you more flexibility to prepare for variations by keeping your lead time short.
 The flexibility allows you to more easily adapt to fluctuations in your supply and demand, gives you freedom to change the product quickly and prevents additional costs that could come from obsolete inventory.

 A very common misconception people have is that manufacturers should be able to take an idea and do everything necessary to get it ready for manufacturing.
 Though there are a few companies who have both design and manufacturing capabilities in-house, the expertise required to design something and the ability to make it are two very different things, and typical manufacturers make money by building things, not designing them.
 If you have an idea, it’s important to realize that the step before manufacturing is design and development, and it’s not realistic to expect that you can bypass the design step by going directly to a manufacturer.

 Many people unfamiliar with the industry have the belief that manufacturing is dirty, dull and dangerous work, so nobody wants to do it.
 However, this couldn’t be further from reality and manufacturing is very much alive and well in the U.S. There are domestic manufacturers for just about any product you can think of, and there has been incredible growth in the industry due to new technologies and processes.

-- There is a growing skills and labor gap in the manufacturing industry – Despite the innovations and advancements in the industry, one of the biggest frustrations about manufacturing in the US comes from the lack of interest from younger generations in manufacturing.
+Despite the innovations and advancements in the industry, one of the biggest frustrations about manufacturing in the US comes from the lack of interest from younger generations in manufacturing.
 The manufacturing industry is comprised mostly of older generations who are approaching retirement, and there are not enough young people entering the market to fill the gap that is being created.
 Because of this, it’s getting harder and harder to find manufacturers in the U.S. ,and prices will continue to increase until that gap is closed because there’s simply too much demand and not enough labor to do the work.

 Related article: 5 Tips for Manufacturing in China